ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 **Components:**

-- Two Java app VM's to host the application, application files stored within the VM.
+- Two VMs to host the Java application, the application files are stored within the VMs.
-- Load balancer service to load balance traffic between application servers.
+- A load balancer service to load balance traffic between application servers.
-- MySQL database installed on a Virtual Server.
+- A MySQL database, installed on a Virtual Server.

 With a modern Kubernetes architecture, this would look similar to: